hanzak/DNA-aptamers-modelling/README.md

 Comparison of the performance of different machine learning models in the prediction of structual properties of DNA sequences.

+## Requirements

+Git LFS is needed to access data.

 ## How to Run: Transformer
 Python version: `3.9.5`